eclipse-cyclonedds/cyclonedds/examples/index.rst

 | **Windows:** ``set CYCLONEDDS_URI=file://%USERPROFILE%/CycloneDDS/my-config.xml``
 | **Linux:** ``export CYCLONEDDS_URI="file://$HOME/CycloneDDS/my-config.xml"``

-The Eclipse CycloneDDS installation comes with a configuration file that corresponds to the default behaviour.
-You can modify it or add your using any text or XML editor, or using by using the Eclipse CycloneDDS Configurator tool, which provides context-sensitive help on available configuration parameters and their applicability.

 One very important part of the configuration settings are the "tracing" settings: these allow letting Eclipse Cyclone DDS trace very detailed information to a file, and this includes the actual configuration settings in use, including all those that are set at the default.
 When editing